Drive sales on autopilot with ecommerce-focused features

 Email automation examples

-Here are seven automation email examples that real businesses sent to their subscribers.
+To give you a good grasp of the most common types of automated emails, here are seven automation email examples that real businesses have sent to their subscribers:

 Email automation success story

 B-Wear’s welcome email offering a 15% discount helped increase revenue per email by 390%.
-In total, all of their email automations garnered a 43% conversion rate.
+In total, all of its email automations garnered a 43% conversion rate.

 Get the details: B-Wear email automation strategy